-CVI 210 Emergency Cardiac Care 3 Credits

-Designed to prepare students for taking an ACLS certification course as well as help them anticipate what is needed and what might happen in an emergency situation in the cath lab environment.
-Topics covered will be, but are not limited to: airway management and access, IV procedures, and cardioversion, as well as an introduction to pharmacology in relation to the more utilized drugs in the cath lab and a continuation of arrhythmia recognition coupled with treatments.
+CVI 210 Emergency Cardiac Care 3 Credits Designed to prepare students for taking an ACLS certification course as well as help them anticipate what is needed and what might happen in an emergency situation in the cath lab environment.
+Topics covered will be, but are not limited to: airway management and access, IV procedures, and cardioversion, as well as an introduction to pharmacology in relation to the more utilized drugs in the oath lab environment and access of arbitrary through to the more utilized drugs in the cath lab and a continuation of arrhythmia recognition coupled with treatments.
 The lab will consist of practicing skills and applying them in simulated emergencies in a cath lab environment.
 Prerequisites: CVI 133, CVI 134, CV 122

-CVI 212 Invasive Cardio II 7 Credits
+CVI 212 Invasive Cardiovascular II 7 Credits

-Special emphasis is placed on hemodynamic and ECG data.
-Students work with protocols for left and right heart catheterizations, computations used with hemodynamic measurements for resistances, valve studies, and shunts.
-Blood gasses, their uses and normal values, and different methods of measuring cardiac output will also be explored along with understanding recording, monitoring and measuring equipment.
+A continuation of Invasive Cardiovascular I. Special emphasis on hemodynamic and EGG data.
+Protocola for left and right heart catheterizations, computations used with hemodynamic measurements for resistances, valve studies and shunts.
+Blood gasses, their uses and normal values, and different methods of measuring cardiac output will also be explored along with understanding, recording, monitoring, and measuring equipment.
 There will be an introduction to quality assurance programs in the cath lab.
-Students shall perform, within the lab in simulated situations, the various positions that the CV tech is responsible for.
-Prerequisites: CVI 210, CVI 133
+The students shall perform, within the lab in simulated situations, the various positions for which the CV tech is responsible.
+There will be pharmacology in relation to the more utilized drugs in the cath lab.
+There will be time spent on professional development; resume, ethics, communication skills, and interviewing skills.
+There will be an introduction into interventional procedures.
+Prerequisite: CVI 134